A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: ADAPTIVE COMPLIANCE ALGORITHM BASED ON REINFORCEMENT LEARNING

 \subsubsection{Neural Network Architecture}

-The agent obtains environmental states at the same frequency as the policy outputs actions.
-As mentioned earlier, environmental states $s_t$ are divided into motion states $m_t$ and force states $f_t$.
-Because the manipulator's motion constraints limit the change rate of $m_t$, the states between two moments have strong continuity. $f_t$ are related to current contact dynamics and hence show intense volatility.
+As the environmental states $s_t$ are divided into motion states $m_t$ and force states $f_t$, the manipulator's motion constraints limit the change rate of $m_t$, and the states between two moments have strong continuity.
+Nevertheless, $f_t$ are related to current contact dynamics and hence show intense volatility.
 Moreover, adjusting the sub-goal position and impedance parameters should consider the current force information and its trend.
 Therefore, we enable the agent to obtain the force states at the low-level frequency to enhance the states' continuity and promote better algorithm performance.
-Thus, we can get the force states time series for each moment.

-However, directly taking the force states time series as the input increases the state space dimension, making training more challenging.
-Moreover, the Multi-layer Perceptron (MLP) is not adept at extracting time-series features.
-Unlike MLP, Long Short-Term Memory (LSTM) establishes connections between nodes of different hidden layers.
-This network structure enables it to use past moments' information to infer the future moment's state.
-LSTM is widely used to predict time series.
+Since Long Short-Term Memory (LSTM) establishes connections between nodes of different hidden layers and can use past moments' information to infer the future moment's state, we utilize LSTM networks to the original deep reinforcement learning MLP network architecture, intending to process the force states sequence.

-This paper introduces LSTM networks to the original deep reinforcement learning MLP network architecture, intending to process the force states sequence.
-Assuming that the low-level module impedance controller's control frequency is $h$, the agent obtains force states as a time series with a length of $h/20$.
-At each moment, the sequence, which has a shape of $[h/20, 6]$, is input into LSTM networks.
 A fully connected layer then processes the output of the LSTM networks to obtain the feature vector of the force states.
 After that, the motion states are connected with the pre-processed force feature vector, which is then input into the agent's neural networks.
+The algorithm pseudo-code of our approach is available in Algorithm \ref{alg:1}.